Diavolo-dev/chat-bot/README.md

-This project is a starting point for a Flutter application. this is a new app for manychat chat bot. this app is a work in progress and it will be update everyday.
+This project is a starting point for a Flutter application. this is a new app for manychat chat bot. this app is a work in progress